A priori error for unilateral contact problems with Lagrange multiplier and IsoGeometric Analysis

 \end{itemize}

-Let $n$ be the outward unit normal vector at the rigid body.
+Let $n$ be the outward unit normal vector at the rigid body. {From now on, we assume that $n$ is an infinitely regular field}.
 For any displacement field $u$ and for any density of surface forces $\s (u) n$ defined on $\partial \Omega$, we adopt the following notation: where $u_t$ (resp. $\s_t (u)$) are the tangential components with respect to $n$.

 The unilateral contact problem between a rigid body and the elastic body $\Omega$ consists in finding the displacement $u$ satisfying:

 and the conditions describing unilateral contact without friction at $\Gamma_C$ are: